awesome-webextension/webpack-target-webextension/README.md

    */
   serviceWorkerEntryOutput?: string | false
   /**
-   * Only affects in Manifest V3.
+   * Only affects Manifest V3.
    *
    * Load all chunks at the beginning
    * to workaround the chrome bug